 Do you buy fresh produce?

-In hopes that seeing all that green in your fridge and *maybe* just *maybe* it will motivate you to make a fresh salad and eat more veggies?
+In hopes that seeing all that fresh produce in your fridge and *maybe* just *maybe* it will motivate you to make a fresh salad and eat more veggies?
 I certainly do!

 I’ll buy asparagus, onions, spinach, 50/50 mix, avocados, etc. just to watch it sit in my fridge and die a slow death.